 Next, if your downspouts are clogged, detach them completely.
 Most are removed by dislodging a couple screws near the top, and the entire unit slides off.

 Once your gutters and downspouts are clear, reassemble the downspouts and rinse them out by running a hose into the gutter.

-The length of the downspout extension should be at least 4-5 feet away from your house.
+Most recommend that your downspout extension be at least 4-5 feet away from your house.
+This is to make sure the water doesn't sit next to your home's foundation and cause issues.
 It does depend on the slope of your yard, how well your soil takes in water, and any regulations in your area.